towhids72/ChicagoCrimeApplication/README.md

   * Copy your Google credential file to the project root directory, we use this file to connect to Google BigQuery
   * Create a ".env" file in the project root directory, docker containers will look for this file to load environment variables
-  * Copy the deployment environment variables from ".env.sample" file and replace necessary data
+  * Copy the deployment environment variables from ".env.sample" file and replace necessary values
   * Run below command, it will create a docker network that containers will use
     * `docker network create chicago_network`
   * Build and run all docker containers using below command
     * `docker-compose up -d --build`
+  * Open http://0.0.0.0:8050 on your browser, you will see streamlit dashboard

 * Run services locally
-    * Move to the project root directory
     * Create a virtual environment with python 3.10, you can use conda:
       * `conda create --name=your_env_name python=3.10`
       * `conda activate your_env_name`
     * Copy your Google credential file to the project root directory, we use this file to connect to Google BigQuery
     * Create a ".env" file in the project root directory, we use this file to load environment variables
-    * Copy the development environment variables from ".env.sample" file and replace necessary data
+    * Copy the development environment variables from ".env.sample" file and replace necessary values
     * Now install project requirements
       * `pip install -r requirements.txt`
     * Before running app, you can test Flask app and celery tasks by running
-      * `pytets`
+      * `pytest`
-    * Starts celery beat and celery worker
+    * Start celery beat and celery worker
       * `celery -A celery_app.tasks beat --loglevel=INFO `
       * `celery -A celery_app.tasks worker -Q crimes --loglevel=INFO`
     * Start Flask app
       * `gunicorn --bind 0.0.0.0:8000 --workers=2 --threads=2 api.app:application`
     * Start Streamlit dashboard
       * `python -m streamlit run streamlit_dashboard.py --server.address 0.0.0.0 --server.port 8050`
-    * Now open `http://0.0.0.0:8050` on your browser, you will see streamlit dashboard
+    * Now open http://0.0.0.0:8050 on your browser, you will see streamlit dashboard

 ## Future Improvements
-There are some improvements that we can implement in code, first somehow we should get notified when there a critical error(e.g. error while loading the streamlit dashboard).
+There are some improvements that we can implement in code, first somehow we should get notified when there is a critical error(e.g. error while loading the streamlit dashboard).
 We can use tools like Sentry, or use alerting modules to send the errors to a Telegram channel, Slack, etc.

-In the current scenario, when we run the celery tasks, it will fetch and catch crimes data on a daily basis.
+In the current scenario, when we run the celery tasks, it will fetch and catch crimes data every 24 hours.
 Every API call to get the crime data first tries to get the data from cache, if the cache was empty, it would query data from Google BigQuery dataset(also saves data in cache).